AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models: Preliminaries

 \section{Preliminaries}

 \paragraph{LVLM Generation} LVLMs commonly adopt a shared semantic mapping strategy, where visual representations are projected into the same embedding space as text tokens \cite{li-etal-2025-lost-embeddings}.
 Specifically, given a model $\mathcal{M}$ with a vocabulary $\mathcal{V}$ of size $|\mathcal{V}|$, the visual input $\mathbf{v}$ is first processed by a vision encoder to obtain image features.
-A multi-modal adapter then bridges the dimensional gap between modalities and maps these features into a visual embedding $\mathcal{E}_{\mathbf{v}}$, which is aligned with the textual embedding matrix $\mathcal{E}_{\mathbf{t}}$ in the shared embedding space.
+A multimodal adapter bridges the dimensional gap between modalities and projects the features into the shared embedding space, which aligns with the visual embedding and the textual embedding matrix.
 The model subsequently generates the $t$-th token $y_t$ auto-regressively by computing a distribution over $\mathcal{V}$: